 One thing you’ll need to keep in mind is that not only is your internet speed affected by the type of plan that you have, it’ll also be affected by the type of connection that you have to the nbn™ network.
 For example, if you have a plan that provides you with a typical busy period download speed of 43 megabytes per second (Mbps) but you’re connected to the nbn™ network via FTTN technology, your average internet speed may be slightly slower.

 As well as this, there are many other factors that need to be taken into consideration when judging your internet speed.
 This can include location, distance from Fixed Wireless position (primarily applies to rural/inland internet users), quality of devices and many more factors.
 Please consider that these factors can have a significant impact on your overall impact speed, even if you’ve just purchased and have a high-speed nbn™ network connection to your home.

 who will be getting access to the nbn™ network?

-Quite simply, the nbn™ network aims to eventually give high-speed internet connections to every single home and business in Australia.
-By the end of 2020, nbn™ hopes to achieve this goal of providing quality internet across Australia, so you can utilise the entirety of the internet at high speed, no matter where you are in the country.
+Quite simply, the nbn™ network aims to eventually give high-speed internet connections to every single home and business in Australia. nbn™ hopes to achieve this goal of providing quality internet across Australia, so you can utilise the entirety of the internet at high speed, no matter where you are in the country.